terry1945/mystuff/README.md

 # mystuff
-some configs and hady whatnot
+some configs and handy whatnot